Harris and Trump Rally in Battleground States in Final Campaign Push

 Final Presidential Ads Focus on Unity

-As the two leading presidential candidates make their final pitches to voters ahead of Tuesday’s election, a common theme has emerged in their camps’ final ads: unity.
+As the two presidential nominees make their final pitches to voters ahead of Tuesday’s election, a common theme has emerged in their camps’ final ads: unity.

-In a two-minute ad released on Saturday, Vice President Kamala Harris, the Democratic nominee, promised to deliver a “brighter future” for all Americans.
+In a two-minute ad released on Saturday, Democratic nominee Vice President Kamala Harris promised to deliver a “brighter future” for all Americans.

-Harris’s comments allude to a remark often made by her Republican opponent, former President Donald Trump, who has vowed to defeat the nation’s “enemies from within.”
+Harris’s comments alluded to a remark often made by her Republican opponent, former President Donald Trump, who has vowed to defeat the nation’s “enemies from within.”

 Trump defined those enemies as “the fascists, the Marxists, the communists, the people that we have that are actually running the country” at a rally in Wisconsin last month.

-In a pro-Trump ad shared Sunday on X by Nicole Shanahan, Robert F. Kennedy Jr’s former running mate, who is now backing the former president, the overarching message was also one of unity.
+In a pro-Trump ad shared on Sunday on the X social media platform by Nicole Shanahan, Robert F. Kennedy Jr.’s former running mate, who is now backing the former president, the overarching message was also one of unity.

 The ad highlights Shanahan, Kennedy, their fellow ex-Democrat Tulsi Gabbard, and other notable names who have set aside their political differences to form a broad coalition of support behind Trump.